See Homer Run

 "See Homer Run" is the sixth episode of the seventeenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on November 20, 2005.
+The episode was written by Stephanie Gillis and directed by Nancy Kruse.

+In this episode, Homer tries to find a way to reconcile with Lisa after he ruins her Father's Day gift, and circumstances lead to him running for mayor.
+Themes of the episode include references to the lesser of two evils principle and the 2003 California gubernatorial recall election.
+The episode was watched by 10.31 million viewers and received mixed reviews.